The medical profession is lucky to have you!

-The pelvic floor is a set of muscles, ligaments, connective tissue and nerves that support the bladder, uterus, vagina and rectum.
+The pelvic floor is a set of muscles, ligaments, connective tissue and nerves that support the bladder, uterus, vagina, and rectum.
 Atrophy in the pelvic floor may lead to dysfunction in one or more of these systems.
 Pelvic floor physical therapy is a treatment option utilized to strengthen the pelvic floor.

 Urostym pelvic floor therapy is a conservative treatment option that may be used to address the following issues:

 Physical therapy with Urostym is performed in the office setting.
-For your comfort you are asked to void prior to your visit.
+For your comfort, you are asked to void prior to your visit.
 Menstruation is not a contraindication to physical therapy.

-During the second portion the same vaginal sensor utilized to assess muscle function is activated to stimulate the muscle.
+During the second portion, the same vaginal sensor utilized to assess muscle function is activated to stimulate the muscle.
 You will feel a gentle tapping sensation and feel the muscle contract.
 This is not uncomfortable for most women.
 This is the same type of therapy used for other muscles in the body to help them get stronger faster.

 Approximately 75-80% of the patients we see will attain significant improvement or cure with this type of therapy alone.
-As with any form of treatment there are some patients who do not benefit from non-surgical therapy.
+As with any form of treatment, there are some patients who do not benefit from non-surgical therapy.
 We recommend appointments every one to two weeks initially depending on your symptoms or progress.
 The average number of visits is 6-8.
-There are some people that require less visits and of course those who sometimes require more.
+There are some people that require fewer visits and of course, those who sometimes require more.
 Change in your symptoms should be noticed in 3-4 visits if non-surgical therapy is going to be successful for you.
 This does not mean you will be cured in 3-4 visits but you should notice gradual progress.

 Remember loss of bladder control did not just occur overnight.
-We are working with the same muscles that have become weak so success does take some time and most importantly it requires specific exercises and recommendations be followed.
+We are working with the same muscles that have become weak so success does take some time and most importantly it requires specific exercises and recommendations to be followed.